Battle of Camaret: General preparations

 Just after the war began and, having inspected the sites already, he decided first to set up a defensive position at Bertheaume and to build a "tour de côte" at Camaret, the unique example of its type.
 Vauban's first designs foresaw the building of a round tower, but once he arrived he decided to make it a polygonal tower.
-While work on the tour de Camaret began in 1689, and forewarned by their spies and realising the importance of the works, the English wished to destroy the building.
-When in 1691 sixteen Anglo-Dutch vessels were sighted in Camaret Bay, five French frigates happened to be present and routed the enemy fleet.
-Due to the fallible means at their disposal for the defence of a space covering several hundred kilometres of coast (a few hundred miles), Vauban decided to set up forts in several places, maintained by militia forces but able to be quickly reinforced by regular troops stationed in the rear.
+Work on the tour de Camaret began in 1689.
+The English forewarned by spies and realising the importance of the works, attempted to destroy the building.
+In 1691 sixteen Anglo-Dutch vessels were sighted in Camaret Bay, but five French frigates happened to be present and drove the English ships off.
+Due to the fallible means at his disposal for the defence of a space covering several hundred kilometres of coast (a few hundred miles), Vauban decided to set up forts in several places, maintained by militia forces but able to be quickly reinforced by regular troops stationed in the rear.